 Originally in Ireland, the new form of Guinness was not pasteurized.
 Heat-treating the beer to render it stable was not thought necessary due to its brisk sales in the Republic and Northern Ireland.
 Today however, all forms of Guinness are pasteurized in Ireland, and of course everywhere else.
 The lack of pasteurization and high turnover of Guinness between the 60s and 90s in Ireland may explain its special reputation there versus when consumed in Boston or Paris, say.

-While most Guinness in England and Ulster, speaking again of the draft, was the modern keg type even from 1945, some “real ale” Guinness may have been made available to specialist pubs in London and Belfast, possibly as late as the early 70s.
+While most Guinness in England and Ulster, speaking again of the draft, was the modern keg type as early as 1945, some “real ale” Guinness may have been available in London and Belfast, possibly as late as the early 70s.

-Beer obsessives still talk about all these details.
+Beer obsessives still talk about these details.
 Why?

 How did the keg version change the taste?
-When very fresh the drink is still good, roasty and on the dry side, but not a great in our opinion.
+When very fresh the drink is still good, roasty and on the dry side, but not a great beer in our opinion.
 Any well-made cask stout or porter from a craft brewer usually exceeds it.
-Yet, this new (post-1960) form is certainly consistent, whereas the former one was not, by all evidence we are aware of.
+Yet, the post-1960 form is certainly consistent, whereas the former was not, by all evidence we are aware of.

-Surely, or so we infer, a price was paid to be able to drink the beer in reliably good condition in Ireland or almost anywhere in the world, versus that is the artisan, local product it once was.
-Fair enough, and Guinness of course has millions of fans.
+Surely a price was paid to be able to drink the beer in reliably good condition in Ireland or almost anywhere in the world, versus the artisan, sometimes unpredictable product it once was.

-Finally, we should note that since the 1970s at least, Guinness has a fair amount of unmalted barley in the brew.
-Originally and until some point in the 1900s it was an all-barley malt brew, this has been documented by beer historians.
+Finally, we should note that since the 1970s at least, Guinness uses a fair amount of unmalted barley in the beer.
+Originally and until some point in the 1900s it was all-barley malt.
 All-malt beer tends to have a richer, fuller taste than one using some non-malted grain, if not attenuated (fermented) to within an inch of its life at any rate.

 What would Guinness be like if made to an all-malt, 1800s recipe, and served in “cask” form?
-Probably fabulous.
+Probably superlative.
 I always wonder why the Guinness brewery doesn’t make some beer available in this form.
 It would be a salute to history, and please many connoisseurs of the black stuff.
 Guinness has recently set up a small experimental brewery in Dublin where different styles of brews have been made, a Belgian tripel for example.
-But so far no “original” version of Guinness stout or porter has issued, to my knowledge, nor a cask version of its current brew akin that is to the draught beer served in Dublin in the 1950s.
+But so far no “original” version of Guinness stout or porter has issued, to my knowledge, nor a cask version of its current brew.

-One hopes this will change and a true 19th century-style brew will once again exit from the famous St. James’s Gate.
-Meanwhile, it would be interesting to obtain the views of people in Dublin who remember the beer before it went nitro.
+One hopes this will change and a true, 19th century-style porter and stout will once again issue from the famous St. James’s Gate brewery.
+Meanwhile, it would be interesting to obtain the reminiscences of people in Dublin who remember the beer before it went nitro.